We’re happy to answer all your questions. Here are a few of our most frequently asked questions.

 Must I be working to qualify for a Habitat house?

 - No, you are not required to be working to qualify.
-You must, however, meet the income requirements outlined in the homeowner application.
+However, you must meet the income requirements outlined in the Family Selection Criteria.

 Will a “bankruptcy” make me ineligible for a Habitat house?